 - A. Remove the requirement for a physical or electronic hauling record for the following circumstances: - a.
-Dry excess soil is being directly transported from a project area where the total amount of soil excavated is 5 m3 or less - b.
+Dry excess soil is being directly transported from a project area where the total amount of soil excavated is 5 m3 or less Make 10m3 (one dump truck) - b.
 The excess soil being transported is a landscaping product packaged for retail sale